CriticalTechnologiesInc/DAM3ON/README.md

 In the case of attestation, or smart card authentication, the login page will then signal the Chrome Extension of such, which will in turn instruct the Native host what to do (perform a TPM quote?
 Ask user for PIN for smart card?).
 This information is then passed all the way back up to the PEP, which forms a request, sends to the PDP, receives a decision, and then is either a permit or deny.

-## MySQL
-Included in the mysql-dbs folder are SQL files containing the structure of all the databases that are required.

 ## XACML Source
 We derived our implementation from the open source project Balana.
 Our developement environment was Eclipse Oxygen, and included is a full copy of that environment.
 A description of some projects included:
 - balana - base XACML/PDP implementation